wsrn829/wsrn829/README.md

 My [**portfolio**](http://sarinawuphd.com) showcases proficiency in building responsive user interfaces with JavaScript, React, and Redux Toolkit, and secure server-side architectures with Java, Spring, Python, Django, FastAPI, and Flask.
 My proficiency extends to working with both SQL and NoSQL databases, ensuring efficient data management and retrieval.
 I have successfully implemented CI/CD for projects, incorporating database migrations, environment variable configuration, and extensive debugging to ensure continuous delivery. *Thriving at the forefront of innovation, I am a growth-driven developer, propelled by an insatiable desire for knowledge and an unwavering commitment to excellence.*

 - 🧠  I recently obtained the Harvard Professional Certificate in Computer Science for Web Programming.
 [Official Credential Link](https://credentials.edx.org/credentials/c2baa87dfd594781be286140430f59a1)
 - 🧠  I enjoy solving complex problems and learning new technologies.
+My industries are Tech, Pharmaceutical, and Healthcare.
 - 🧠  Today marks the official end of our Java-SQL-React Full Stack training track.
 Words cannot express how much I enjoyed and learned during this training.
 This has been a crucial milestone in my growth as a Full Stack Software Engineer.
 I am deeply grateful for my cohort and the journey we've shared together.
 I love you, folks. :)
 ![Survey](https://github.com/user-attachments/assets/5cf0a4f0-1fb4-43c7-b200-710bbd08eb65)
 ![SarinaJavaJourney](https://github.com/user-attachments/assets/abc734ac-ffea-46f4-987f-9f22bec25074)